Skip to Main Content

 Local Network

-Connections with Japanese rental houses including NAC Image Technology and gear suppliers across Tokyo\'s production infrastructure.
+We hold ties with Japanese rental houses such as NAC Image Technology and with gear suppliers across Tokyo\'s production scene.

 On Location